TransIT AI

 Bring your own provider key (BYOK)

-This page covers setting up BYOK for one or both providers, assuming the unlock is already in place.
+This page covers setting up BYOK for one or both providers.

 How BYOK fits in the request path

-Every AI call still goes through api.transitai.app — the cloud proxy is the connection layer regardless of which key it uses.
+Every AI call still goes through Transit AI Cloud — the cloud proxy is the connection layer regardless of which key it uses.
 What changes:

 • Your key is read from your OS keychain at request time.

 • The key is never persisted server-side.
-The cloud’s logs contain only metadata (token counts, latency, cost) — no key bytes, no prompt, no completion.
+Server-side logs contain only metadata (token counts, latency, cost) — no key bytes, no prompt, no completion.

 If your BYOK key becomes invalid (rotated, expired), AI requests return an “unauthorized” error from the provider.
-Transit AI doesn’t silently fall back to the cloud-resident key — that would surprise you with a charge you didn’t intend.
+Transit AI doesn’t silently fall back to its own key — that would surprise you with a charge you didn’t intend.

 Steps — enroll a key